williamtroup/Heat.js/RECENT_CHANGES.md

 - The current month names are now bolder to make them standout (even when the highlight settings are disabled).
 - Changing the Color Range toggles will now maintain the scroll position of the current view (if available).
 - Upgraded ECMAScript from ES2020 to ES2022.
+- Exported JSON data is now indented and formatted so it's more readable.

 #### **Library:**
 - Updated all the NPM packages to the latest versions.